polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 regular notes so users could have things like voting systems like reddit but also with rich discussion.

+## Reset of Page Permissions

+A user might want to reset all page permissions or find out which ones have customer permissions other than those inherited from the namespace.

+The ```block_permission``` table keeps track of the namespace that this block is stored along with the page so we can always fine pages in a namespace that have custom permissions.

 # Schema

 This is a minimal and proposed schema.
 There might be other fields in the future